DFreds/dfreds-pocket-change/README.md

 ## Installation

-1. Copy this link and use it in Foundry's Module Manager to install the Module
+1. Copy this link and paste it in Foundry's Module Manager

     > https://raw.githubusercontent.com/dfreds/dfreds-pocket-change/main/module.json

-2. Enable the Module in your World's Module Settingss
+2. Enable the module in your world's module settings